Reasonable morals require the eschewal of wilful ignorance

 The algorithmic biases inherent in our increasingly machine-driven media reinforce the tendency to find ourselves in ever more restrictive echo-chambers.
 When confronted with some salacious new gossip we often find ourselves flailing around, not sure what to believe until seduced by our peers from familiar ground.

 During times of relative optimism and expansion people will rarely find time to bicker with each other, as there is simply too much good stuff around to enjoy.
 However, we are currently in a phase where a large portion of the populace increasingly feels that the spoils of progress are not reaching them.

 Technology enables anyone to watch politicians and celebrities on TV and Social Media for instant call and response on whatever happens to be the hot topic.
 The connection is much more tangible and immediate, and this reinforces discussion and dissemination of political memes within narrow groups.

 Politics has become more like a sports fixture, as tribes rally around populist demagogues who feed them the addictive drama that on some level gives them a welcome sense of existential meaning.
 Politics is no longer about conflicts of values; it is showbiz.
 They are simply giving the people exactly what they want.

 As we delegate greater economic tasks to machines, we will find that our economy itself may split, through boycotts whereby one preferentially purchases from those with similar values.

 If we are to reap the benefit of the enlightenment that advanced technology can bring us we must ensure that a framework of good faith umbrella ethics are embedded within the principles by which they operate.

 No matter what doing good means to you, if you truly wish to enact it, you must enshrine the metavirtues of good faith in your personal and professional conduct.

-- Try to assume the good faith of others and that most people are mostly good
+Try to assume the good faith of others and that most people are mostly good, most of the time.

 All reasonable ethics and behaviour stem from these fundamental norms.